LuqJensen/Ball-of-Duty/README.md

 [![Issue Stats](http://www.issuestats.com/github/LuqJensen/Ball-of-Duty/badge/pr)](http://www.issuestats.com/github/LuqJensen/Ball-of-Duty)

 ## Introduction

-USE - Unified Shopping Experience is an offline webshop prototype based mostly in java.

-The project is our complete prototype solution to our project case "Electroshoppens Cross-Channel satsning".
+This project is owned by project group 6 on third semester of Software Engineering at University of Southern Denmark.
+BoD - Ball of Duty is a simple 2D multiplayer shooter.
+This repository represents the frontend of Ball of Duty.

-## Requirements
+## Requirements for developing

-+ Platform: Linux, Windows, Mac(IS NOT CURRENTLY SUPPORTED) or Oracle Solaris
++ Platform: Linux, Windows, Mac or Oracle Solaris - Linux and Oracle Solaris have not been tested.
-+ Java SE Development Kit ≥ 8.0.310.13
++ Java SE Development Kit ≥ 8.0.600.27
-+ Java Runtime ≥ 8.0.310
++ Java Runtime ≥ 8.0.600.27
-+ PostgreSQL ≥ 9.4
-+ JavaFX Scene Builder ≥ 2.0
++ A Java IDE (the group uses Eclipse Java Mars)

+## Requirements playing using Ball of Duty

++ Platform: Linux, Windows, Mac or Oracle Solaris - Linux and Oracle Solaris have not been tested.
-+ JUnit ≥ 4.10
++ Java Runtime ≥ 8.0.600.27

-NOTE: Mac IS NOT currently supported, because the software simply does'nt work on Mac.
-We suspect this is due to a bug within Java Runtime 8.0.x Specifically with either JFrames or Lambdas.
-We have not tried to reproduce this bug on other Java versions, due to time limitations.

 ## Install